Beta-deformation in Twistor-String Theory: Review of beta deformation

 The beta deformation states lie in this invariant subspace.
-Indeed, in the worldsheet description of the beta deformation, the states living in $\mathfrak{g}\wedge\mathfrak{g}$ and not in $(\mathfrak{g}\wedge\mathfrak{g})_0$ corresponds to extra degrees of freedom that do not appear in the supergravity spectrum \cite{andrei-rivelles, Kim}.
-Similarly, in the \(\mathcal{N} = 4\) SYM theory, these states correspond to non-physical field configurations \cite{segundo}.
+Indeed, in the worldsheet description of the beta deformation, the states living in $\mathfrak{g}\wedge\mathfrak{g}$ and not in $(\mathfrak{g}\wedge\mathfrak{g})_0$ correspond to extra degrees of freedom that do not appear in the supergravity spectrum \cite{andrei-rivelles, Kim}.
+Similarly, in the \(\mathcal{N} = 4\) SYM theory, these states correspond to nonphysical field configurations \cite{segundo}.
 The space $(\ref{def:(g^g)0})$ contains another invariant subspace:

 which corresponds to pure-gauge states.
-Therefore, we should factor out the states living in this representation.
+We therefore should factor out the states living in this representation.
 The beta deformation is thus defined as the states living in the invariant subspace \((\mathfrak{g} \wedge \mathfrak{g})_0\), modulo the pure-gauge states:

 The most studied example of this deformation in the context of string theory is the pure spinor formalism in \(AdS_5 \times S^5\).
 In this case, the deformation is realized through a vertex operator that belongs to the representation described in (\ref{rep_betadef}), and is given by the product of two conserved currents \(j\):